mage2tv/magento-cache-clean/readme.md

 For example, if you make a change to a template, it only cleans the `block_html` and `full_page` caches, not the `config` or `layout` caches.

-The project is very young and only tested on MacOS and Linux.
+The project is only tested on MacOS and Linux.
 Please report bugs by opening an issue on the GitHub issue tracker.